livingdocsIO/documentation/content/reference-docs/document/metadata/metadata-plugin-list.md

 | Push Services  | Google Firebase, Urban airship, Ethinking | Custom Implementation   |
 | Message Format | Fixed (Message + Topic)                   | Dynamic (Params Schema) |

+**Notice**: Push Messages can only be sent on published documents.
+If the document is not published, the Table Dashboard won't show the button.

 **Storage Format**:
 ```js
 {